Claudius Gothicus II

 Marcus Aurelius Valerius Claudius Gothicus II was most likely from Upper Moesia.
 Claudius appears to have been an accomplished soldier originally serving as a tribune under Trajanus Decius and Valerian I. Under Valerian, Claudius rose to the highest rank of supreme commander of the legions in the province of Illyricum.

-Claudius then turned his attentions toward the Alamanni invasion and Goths along the Danube frontiers and in the Balkans.
+Claudius then turned his attention toward the Alamanni invasion and Goths along the Danube frontiers and in the Balkans.
 Through a series of impressive victories, Claudius crushed the barbarian invaders earning him the title of Gothicus.

 Still, the barbarians continued their relentless pressure upon the Roman frontier.
 In 270 AD, it was the Juthungi who now crossed the Danube.
 General Aurelian was placed in charge of finishing off the Goths while Claudius marched to Sirmium, where he became ill with the plague and died.

 Claudius’ reputation as a defender against the Goths led to him being remembered for decades to come.
 Constantine the Great claimed that Claudius was a member of his family.
-This is highly suspect due to the lack of evidence and Constantine’s boasts in an attempt to support his claims to the throne.
+This is highly suspect due to the lack of evidence, and Constantine’s boasts in an attempt to support his claims to the throne.

 There is little doubt that the age of Claudius II was one of turmoil and chaos.
 The borders of the Roman Empire were under siege on every front.
 While Claudius was succeeded by his brother Quintillus, the ambitious general Aurelian soon captured the throne for himself.
-While Romans fought between themselves overpower, the Empire remained in chaos with the Gallo-Roman Empire under control of Victorinus, Zenobia of Palmyra creating unrest in the East, and the barbarians ( Juthungi, Vandals, and Goths) still threatening the frontiers.
+While Romans fought between themselves overpower, the Empire remained in chaos with the Gallo-Roman Empire under the control of Victorinus, Zenobia of Palmyra creating unrest in the East, and the barbarians ( Juthungi, Vandals, and Goths) still threatening the frontiers.

 Mints: Rome, Antioch, Cyzicus, Milan, Siscia